dog-disease-ai/simple-data-counter/README.md

 # Simple Data Counter

-A command-line tool to count records in InfluxDB for either vital data or device status data.
+A command-line tool to count records in InfluxDB for either vital data or device status data, and to compare these counts with those found in an output log file.

 ## Requirements